 Cathi Allen, Executive Director IHECP: The Inclusive Higher Education Certificate Program is really excited to be able to share our findings with other people about how we're using a graphic interface for students with intellectual disabilities.
 As far as we know, we are the only group in the nation who's able to bring in students through a Zoom process of video conferencing so that our students from literally four hundred miles away are able to join us in our classroom and learn at a higher level beyond high school.

-Mackenzie, Student IHECP: You can connect with your friends on NEO, so if you have a question you can ask your friends to help as well.
-NEO has a way to connect you to your instructor so if you have a question you can ask her: “Hey, can you help me with this?” and she can go into NEO and change it for you.
+Mackenzie, Student IHECP: You can connect with your friends on CYPHER, so if you have a question you can ask your friends to help as well.
+CYPHER has a way to connect you to your instructor so if you have a question you can ask her: “Hey, can you help me with this?” and she can go into CYPHER and change it for you.

 To be able to take a look at a course and go: well, maybe this section should be first, and literally drop and drag a section has been remarkable.
 The way that the pages look, I think it is very engaging for our students.
 We're able to pull out bits and pieces from the videos that they watch.
 Their content is in video format, but we scaffold their content and their learning through the vocabulary, the images, and pre-teaching visual analogies.
 It makes for a stronger and deeper learning experience for our students, but to be able to access something like this from a personal standpoint, to build something that is so meaningful for our students and to use this to build our curriculum has been a wonderful process for us as a program and for me individually.